Building a React SharePoint starter kit

 projectimage

-1. We wanted to define the look and feel without having to adjust the Master Page / Page Layout
+1. Defining the look and feel without editing the Master Page/Page Layout.

-This led to the development of a starter kit based on Create React App (CRA) that we used to quickly iterate on and deploy to SharePoint.
-Starting from the basic CRA template, I will walk through the some of the key configuration steps to achieve a more seamless SharePoint development workflow that is able to pull in data.
+This led to creating a starter kit based on Create React App (CRA) to iterate and deploy quickly to SharePoint.
+Starting from the basic CRA template, I will walk through some of the key configuration steps to achieve a more seamless SharePoint development workflow that is able to pull in data.

 Setting up the Proxy Server

-The configuration here was largely based on the great work by @koltyakov setting up a SharePoint API proxy server using his sp-rest-proxy package.
-This allows a webpack dev server and a Proxy API Server to run concurrently.
-I recommend completing that simple walkthrough first - once you have that setup you should have the following file:
+The configuration here was largely based on the great work shown here—setting up a SharePoint API proxy server using his sp-rest-proxy package.
+This allows a webpack dev server and a proxy API server to run concurrently.
+I recommend completing that simple walkthrough first—once you have that set up, you should have the following file:

 const restProxy = new RestProxy(settings);